-For anybody suffering hair loss, it can be an extremely unnerving experience.
-Many people going through such an ordeal will often express feelings of anxiety, confusion and even low self-esteem.
+For anybody suffering from hair loss, it can be an extremely unnerving experience.
+Many people going through such an ordeal will often express feelings of anxiety, and low self-esteem.
 Chances are that if you are feeling any of the above, you have come online in search of answers and effective solutions.

 Shedding hair is a completely normal process and in most cases not a cause for concern.
 We can lose between 50 to 100 strands of hair in a day, often going completely unnoticed.
 However, in some instances hair loss can be caused by a range of underlying issues.

 More often than not, lifestyle factors and dietary habits play a big role in hair loss for both men and women.
-Typical causes of hair loss include hormonal imbalances, stress, weight loss, illness or lack of proper nutrients in the body, namely the mineral iron.
+Typical causes of hair loss include hormonal imbalances, stress, rapid weight loss, illness or lack of proper nutrients in the body, namely the mineral iron.

-Below you will find helpful information on iron deficiency as a possible cause of hair loss, why it happens and how to effectively treat it.
+Below you will find helpful information on iron deficiency as a possible cause of hair loss, including why it happens and how to effectively treat it.

 Less common symptoms include: